Volumes soar at One 97 Communications Ltd counter

-One 97 Communications Ltd recorded volume of 4.29 lakh shares by 10:46 IST on BSE, a 6.93 times surge over two-week average daily volume of 61926 shares
+One 97 Communications Ltd clocked volume of 34.46 lakh shares by 10:46 IST on BSE, a 25.18 times surge over two-week average daily volume of 1.37 lakh shares

-Balkrishna Industries Ltd, IDFC Ltd, Krishna Institute of Medical Sciences Ltd, Larsen & Toubro Infotech Ltd are among the other stocks to see a surge in volumes on BSE today, 15 November 2022.
+FSN E-Commerce Ventures Ltd, Engineers India Ltd, Tata Teleservices (Maharashtra) Ltd, NBCC (India) Ltd are among the other stocks to see a surge in volumes on BSE today, 17 November 2022.

 Powered by Capital Market - Live News